 - Remove from oven and cool completely on a wire rack.

 - Just before serving, sprinkle ¼ cup sugar over the top of the pie as evenly as possible.
 If using a kitchen torch, light torch and sweep back and forth across the top of the pie until sugar is melted and caramel-colored.
-If you don’t have a torch, place rack at top of oven and preheat broiler.
-Sprinkle sugar on pie and place under broiler.
-Watch very closely and remove as soon as sugar is melted and lightly browned (1–2 minutes).
+If you don’t have a torch, place rack at the top of oven and preheat broiler, sprinkle sugar on pie and place under the broiler.
+Watch very carefully and remove as soon as the sugar is melted and lightly browned (1–2 minutes).